 Today, some of the mining tunnels have been restored and opened to the public for tours.
 Visitors can learn about the dark and cramped conditions miners were subject to for 12 hours a day.
 Eagle Mining Co. offers tours seven days a week; they include access to the museum, underground tunnels, and even the gold-panning area.
 After the tour, you can enjoy a picnic lunch on the historic grounds.

-5. Shop For Unique Gifts, Crafts, And Antiques
+5. Unique Gifts, Crafts, And Antiques

 There are plenty of great gift shops and boutiques to explore in Julian.
 Antique collectors will want to check out Wynola Junction Antiques & Collectibles, where 30 dealers sell antiques, glassware, quilts, tools, toys, and more in a 3,500-square-foot space.
 To purchase Julian souvenirs, be sure to visit Warm Hearth on Main Street.
 Peruse their selection of locally made jams, jellies, barbecue sauces, and coffee.
 Crow and Lilac sells natural bath and beauty products including soaps, scrubs, and body lotions.